marijnh/Eloquent-JavaScript/19_paint.md

 ((DOM)), and may contain other components inside them.

 The ((state)) of the application consists of the picture, the selected tool, and the selected color.
-All state goes into a single value again, and we'll set things up so that the interface components always base the way they currently look on this state.
+We'll set things up so that the state lives in a single value, and the interface components always base the way they look on the current state.

 To see why this is important, let's consider the alternative—distributing pieces of state throughout the interface.
 Up